banipreetr/banipreetr/README.md

 ![Banner](https://i.imgur.com/W59mCps.png)
 # Know About Me

 Hi there!
-I am Banipreet, currently pursuing Dual Degree (B.Tech + M.Tech) in Computer Science & Engineering at [Indian Institute of Technology (Indian School of Mines), Dhanbad](https://www.iitism.ac.in/).
+I am Banipreet, graduate with Dual Degree (B.Tech + M.Tech) in Computer Science & Engineering from [Indian Institute of Technology (Indian School of Mines), Dhanbad](https://www.iitism.ac.in/).
+I am an incoming Software Engineer at Bloomberg L.P.
 I am largely self-taught and have focused heavily on online resources as well as hands-on implementation to pursue my dream of becoming a successful Software Engineer.
 I have recently completed my summer internship as a Software Engineer Intern at [Bloomberg](https://www.techatbloomberg.com/), and currently I am interning as a Member of Technical Staff at [Nutanix](https://www.nutanix.com/theforecastbynutanix/technology).

 My domain of interests includes Competitive Programming, Object-Oriented Designing, Deep Learning, Computer Vision, Machine Learning, and Data Analytics.
 Apart from this, I like to spend my free time in participating in Competitive Programming contests at [Codeforces](https://codeforces.com/), solving problems on [Leetcode](https://leetcode.com/), watch movies & TV-Series and play online games.